ekoontz/jaas_and_kerberos/README.md

        principal="testserver/HOSTNAME";
     };

-## Set client password in `client.properties`: (FIXME: rely on user running `kinit` prior to `zkClient.sh` usage).

-See `client.properties` in this directory, which is also shown below:

-    client.principal.name=zookeeperclient
-    client.password=clientpassword
-    service.principal.name=testserver

 # Test

-Run 'make test' will start up the example server and run the client against it.
-You may run the client against the same server afterwards by doing 'make test_client'.
-You can kill an existing server process by doing 'make killserver'.
+Run `make test` will start up the example server and run the client against it.
+You may run the client against the same server afterwards by doing `make test_client`.
+You can kill an existing server process by doing `make killserver`.